• Published April 8, 2023

 Dive deeper into 8 practices that keep you healthy, focused, and functioning with our book, Resilience That Works: Eight Practices for Leadership and Life.

-If the COVID era is testing your ability to bounce back, there are steps you can take to help you become a more resilient leader who can thrive.
+If your challenges are testing your ability to bounce back, there are steps you can take to help you become a more resilient leader who can thrive.
 By modifying your thoughts and actions, you can change your views, habits, and responses towards more resilient leadership.
 Not only will that help to broaden your own outlook, but it will also inspire your team to become more adaptable and resilient, too.

 A Framework for More Resilient Leadership